AyoCodess/ayocodess/README.md

 ### About Me

-I’m a full-stack typescript developer, Co-founder of [HoneyRoots](https://honeyroots.io) and Charity Co-founder of [stopholdingback](https://stopholdingback.org)
+I’m a developer, Co-founder of [HoneyRoots](https://honeyroots.io) and Charity Co-founder of [stopholdingback](https://stopholdingback.org)

-Most recently I've planned and built cross-platform systems at WP Tech, Sweden.

-I'm known for my collaborative and team-oriented nature and love working on projects that add value to society.

 Visit my portfolio website at [ayoadesanya.com](https://ayoadesanya.com).